dhruvpatelgeek/eq-works-interview/README.md

 we will use

-Google's protocol buffers on top of this to make it as light a feather
+Google's protocol buffers on top of this

 ![](https://miro.medium.com/max/1400/1*2G7HXILlV5MUIHeNjiYZPA.png)